practicaldsc/study/problems/disc06/dsc80-sp22-final-q07.md

 -   `"\/"` matches the `"/"` character
 -   `"[^A-Z5]{1,}"` matches any character that isn't (A-Z or 5) at least once.

-Thus using these rules, it's not hard to verify that Options B, C and E are matches.
+Thus using these rules, we can verify that Options B, C and E are matches.

 # END SOLN